 A constant prayer for spiritual growth is necessary to defeat the enemy.
 That’s why we’re instructed to pray without ceasing.
 If you’re not one hundred percent focused at all times on the Lord that old devil will sneak in and make trouble.
 It’s a tall order, I know.
 But stay strong.
 Keep that armor of God on at times because it’s your best weapon.

-What steps to spiritual growth have I missed?
+What keys to spiritual growth have I missed?
 What are your favorite tools?
 What hindrances cause you the most trouble?
 Be sure and join the conversation and leave your comments below.